google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/security-with-https/turn-on-strict-transport-security-and-secure-cookies.markdown

 clients that they should always connect to your server via HTTPS, even when following an http:// reference.
-This defeats attacks such as [SSL Stripping](http://www.thoughtcrime.org/software/sslstrip/), and also avoids the round-trip cost of the 301 redirect we enabled in Step 4.
+This defeats attacks such as [SSL Stripping](http://www.thoughtcrime.org/software/sslstrip/), and also avoids the round-trip cost of the 301 redirect we enabled in "Redirect HTTP to HTTPS".

-**NOTE:** Clients that have noted your site as a Known HSTS Host are likely to _[hard-fail](https://tools.ietf.org/html/rfc6797#section-12.1)_[ if your ](https://tools.ietf.org/html/rfc6797#section-12.1)[site ever has an error in its TLS configuration](https://tools.ietf.org/html/rfc6797#section-12.1) (such
+**NOTE:** Clients that have noted your site as a known HSTS Host are likely to _[hard-fail](https://tools.ietf.org/html/rfc6797#section-12.1)_[ if your ](https://tools.ietf.org/html/rfc6797#section-12.1)[site ever has an error in its TLS configuration](https://tools.ietf.org/html/rfc6797#section-12.1) (such